 In a class by itself comes the freshest spring asparagus.
 I can’t think of anything more wonderful than a meal of steamed asparagus and a silky tarragon laced béarnaise sauce.
 Living as locally as possible and respecting the seasons and the presents that each one brings is not only a healthy way to eat, but a holistic way to live.

 The first thing I did when we bought our home in Cleveland Heights was put in an asparagus bed.
 An asparagus bed is one of natures most useful clocks.
 When my first thick shoots of asparagus come up, I know that spring is truly and finally here.
 Several years ago all of my asparagus came up in March and I knew that we were in for a very interesting year.
-Even in this interesting Spring, it’s right on time.
+This year, it’s right on time.
 Nature has a magic all her own and for the ancients Beltane was a reminder to stop and pay attention to those thundering rhythms.

 Then put the children to bed and go back outside if you dare….

 Today is the day that we light the ritual fires once again with the intent to create life, celebrate our passion and ensure the fertile harvest not only of our fields, but of our souls.
 Feed each other juicy fruits, other luscious things and make love with abandon, spend time in the fields, wander into the wilderness of your hearts and get lost there for more than a little while.
 Keep a little magic with you always and more than a touch of mystery.
 Remember that it’s the very things that we don’t really know that can bring us the most joy and above all remember to be glad...very glad to be alive.
 Life is juicy, fragrant and sometimes bittersweet.
 Life is also all about taking risks with your passions.
 Be a little naughty, enjoy your wildness, but remember what I said, because the Goddess WILL always have her way……..